cvilsmeier/go-sqlite-bench/README.md

 - We cannot declare a winner, it all depends on the use case.
 - Crawshaw and Zombiezen are pretty fast.
-- Mattn, although the de-facto standard, is not the best overall solution.
 - SQLite without CGO is possible.